andersonfds/freitool/README.md

 - [ ] Make it available on homebrew
 - [ ] Add json output for CI/CD pipelines
 - [ ] Automated tests
+- [ ] Add `rollout` command so you can release the app from the CLI

 > **Note:** This is a personal project and not affiliated with Apple or Google in any way.
 Use at your own risk.
 ALSO I work on it when I have time, so it might take a while to get to the roadmap features.